Create, rest, repeat | Honoring the rhythms & cycles of nature

 The Earth is breathing...

-I invite you to close your eyes, and take a slow inhale.
+I'd like to invite you to take a slow inhale.

 As you begin to breathe the fresh air into your lungs, imagine a time-lapsed season of spring happening inside of you.
 Shoots rocket out of the soil, flower buds burst into bloom, the barren winter landscape turns to bright shades of green, pinks, and yellows.
 The Earth is alive.